-The purpose of Master's Practicum is to integrate knowledge, skills, and dispositions into professional practices.
-Practicum is an experiential course, which includes the practice and application of counseling techniques with individuals, small groups, couples, and families.
-Counselor-trainees provide supervised counseling for clients at the NDSU Community Counseling Services (NDSU CCS).
-Counselor-trainees are also assigned a group counseling experience in the community.
+The purpose of Master's Internship is to integrate knowledge, skills, and dispositions into professional practices.
+Internship is an experiential course, which includes the practice and application of counseling techniques with individuals, small groups, couples, and families.
+Counselor-trainees provide supervised counseling for clients at faculty-approved agencies.